marnelfr/noteKeeper/README.md

 ### New released Layout classes
 - **ConstraintLayout:** it's a extremely flexible layout class.
-And it often the only layout class needed.
+And it's often the only layout class needed.
 It's has a first-class design-time experience.
 It closely integrated with the Android Studio Designer.
 It uses constraints leverage by its children.
 1. We can have
     - relative size and positioning